anthony-chao/Task-It/README.md

 * Users will be able to see who sent the message and a timestamp showing exactly when the message was sent.

 ### PLACEHOLDER FOR GIF OF LIVE CHAT

+### Assign Tasks
+* Users will have the ability to assign tasks that are not completed to anyone in the app.
+Upon assigning a task, the user who the task is assigned to will be able to see the task in their tasks show page.

 ## Code Snippets